Tango Progressive Link

 L hand: maintain "up and out" position, do not slide.

-Head turning: should not not on its own, shouldn't be too late or too early.
+Head turning: should not be on its own, shouldn't be too late or too early.
 Turning the head when weight is changing onto LF.

 Head change finishes when the action finishes.
 (It shouldn't be that leg/feet finished and then head changes.)